arko-14/AlexNet-from-scratch/README.md

 This repository contains implementations and experiments comparing two architectures for classifying cats and dogs:

 - **LeNet:** A classic, lightweight architecture originally designed for digit recognition.
-- **Modern CNN (ImageNet-Style Preprocessing):** A deeper convolutional network with advanced preprocessing, inspired by architectures trained on ImageNet.
+- **AlexNet :** A deeper convolutional network with advanced preprocessing, inspired by architectures trained on ImageNet.

 Both models were trained on the same Cats vs Dogs dataset for a fair comparison.